View from behind of line of graduates in robes

 We want to see you succeed in your final year and help you to prepare for what comes next.

-Support from Careers and employability
+Support from Careers and Employability

 The Careers team are on-hand to help prepare you for the next steps after university.
 There are a number of specific support options available.

 In your final year, we recommend securing graduate careers support for after you have left Bath Spa by signing up to the Grad Support Unit.
-Find out more about what’s on offer here.

-The Bath Spa Graduate Scheme enables you to begin your career at Bath Spa University and helps you smoothly transition into the workplace.
-You’ll be matched with a mentor and be enrolled on a structured training and development programme.
+The Bath Spa Graduate Scheme enables you to begin your career at Bath Spa University, providing you with an insight into higher education as well as ensuring a smooth transition into the workplace.

 Support from Student Wellbeing Services